AutoNateAI/court_strategy/public/images/README.md

-# Images Needed for Autonate AI Site
+# Images Needed for AutoNateAI Site

 This directory needs the following images to complete the site design: